rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

                                                     + NSIS installer
 ```

-`strategy.matrix.include` lists three combinations, and `runs-on: ${{ matrix.os }}` means each combination runs as its own independent instance of this same job.
+`strategy.matrix.include` lists three combinations, and `runs-on: {% raw %}${{ matrix.os }}{% endraw %}` means each combination runs as its own independent instance of this same job.
 Three runners, three parallel executions of the same steps, each with different values for `os`, `platform`, and `arch`.
 This is why Windows lives in the same job as macOS even though its steps look nothing alike.
 It's a third row in the matrix, not a separate job.

 `fail-fast: false` matters specifically because these are release builds.
 Without it, GitHub cancels every other matrix instance the moment any one fails, and a Windows-only installer problem would take down both macOS builds you actually needed.
 With it, all three run to completion independently, and you get whichever artifacts succeeded.